 Learn About Myers Briggs ENTJ Careers and Types

-You went to a career counselor or other career development professional because you needed someone to help you figure out what to do with your life.
-He or she did a self assessment which included administering the Myers Briggs Type Indicator (MBTI) in order to learn what your personality type is.
-The results say you're an ENTJ and you don't know quite what that means and how it can help you decide what career is right for you.
+Maybe you went to a career counselor or another career development professional because you needed guidance in figuring out what you want to do with your life.
+She did a self-assessment that included administering the Myers Briggs Type Indicator (MBTI) to determine your personality type.
+The results said you're an "ENTJ."
+What does that mean?
+And how can it help you decide what career is right for you?

 Your Personality Type and Your Career

-Your code of ENTJ indicates that your strongest preferences are Extroversion (sometimes spelled extraversion), Intuition, Thinking, and Judging.
+Your code of ENTJ indicates that your strongest preferences are extroversion, intuition, thinking, and judging.

 E, N, T, and J: What Each Letter of Your Personality Type Code Means

 - E: The first letter of your type indicates that you prefer extroversion.
-You are energized by other people and things outside of yourself.
-Therefore, you would be most successful working with others rather than alone.
+You're energized by other people and by things outside yourself.
+You would therefore be more successful working with others rather than alone.

-- N: While others use only their five senses to take in information, you also rely on a sixth sense that gives you the ability to look beyond what is physically in front of you in order to imagine possibilities.
-Like anyone whose preference is intuition, you are inclined to take advantage of new opportunities.
+- N: While other people might only use their five senses to take in information, you also rely on a sixth sense that gives you the ability to look beyond what is physically in front of you and imagine the possibilities.
+You're inclined to take advantage of new opportunities.

 - T: Your preference for thinking means that you make decisions by analyzing your options carefully.
-You aren't guided by emotion but, instead, by logic.
+You aren't guided by emotion, but rather by logic.
 You consider different options and their consequences.

 - J: The "J" in your type indicates that your preference for how you live your life is judging.
-This is not to be confused with being judgmental.
+This doesn't mean that you're judgmental.
 It means that you like structure and order.
-You would rather be in charge and often take on leadership roles.
+You'd rather be in charge and you often take on leadership roles.

-While the first and last letters play a role as well, the middle two are most relevant.
-As someone who prefers intuition, choose an occupation that allows you to embrace future opportunities.
-A career that involves using thoughtful decision-making would also be suitable for you.
-Some options are economist, biochemist or biophysicist, attorney, and regional planner.
+Someone who prefers intuition might want to choose an occupation that allows her to embrace future opportunities.
+A career that involves thoughtful decision-making would also be suitable.
+Some options are economist, biochemist or biophysicist, attorney, or regional planner.

 Consider your preferences for extroversion and judging when you're evaluating a work environment.
-Working with other people is important to you, so make sure you will be doing that.
+Working with other people is important to you, so make sure you'll be doing that.
 Look for a job in which you have a lot of control over both the day-to-day activities and results to accommodate your preference for structure and order.